Rihay66/3Sisters-Documentation/Engine/Input/src/SDL Gamepad.md

 You need to call [[Window]] "runtime()" in order for checking for events detected such as when connecting or disconnecting a controller by the library selected like either GLFW or SDL.

-Once the [[Window]] is initialized you must then create a "Gamepad" component
+Once the [[Window]] is initialized you must then create a "Gamepad" component to then be able to check for input from that component
 ```cpp
 void func(){
 	// create gamepad component using SDL as an example (similar when using SDL)